enayatmoallemi/Moallemi_et_al_SDG_SSP_Assessment/Results/README.md

 # Results generated in this paper

 Most of the results files are uploaded as dataset to Zenodo from "Moallemi, Enayat A., Eker, Sibel, Gao, Lei, Hadjikakou, Michalis, Kwakkel, Jan, Reed, Patrick, … Bryan, Brett.
 (2020).
-Pathway simulation runs for manuscript "To and beyond the 2030 Agenda for accelerating long-term sustainable development (Version Submitted-v1) [Data set].
+Pathway simulation runs for manuscript "To and beyond the 2030 Agenda: systems change for accelerating sustainability progress (Version Submitted-v2) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.4310267"

 Download the results files and copy them in the related folders as follows: